 Both groups use spear-phishing campaigns with attachments that are embedded with exploits as an entry point to the target system.

-In the case of FIN7, the use of application shimming databases (which can allow developers to apply fixes to applications without rewriting code) and hooking processes that allow the modification of program behaviors are some of the techniques that can be applied.
-The former has been utilized in a campaign involving the Pillowmint malware.
+In the case of FIN7, the use of application shimming databases (which can allow developers to apply fixes to applications without rewriting code) and hooking processes that allow the modification of programme behaviours are some of the techniques that can be applied.
+The former has been utilised in a campaign involving the Pillowmint malware.

 Some functions that are needed for the attack require admin privileges.
 To elevate privileges, the groups bypass Windows User Account Control (UAC) mechanisms, new services, and valid accounts to elevate process privileges.

-For the same purpose, on Linux systems, Carbanak attacks can use sudo, a program that permits users to execute the programs of a superuser.
+For the same purpose, on Linux systems, Carbanak attacks can use sudo, a programme that permits users to execute the programmes of a superuser.

-After a series of malicious behavior, attackers need to remain stealthy and undetected by using security solutions that can remove threats out of the system.
-For defense evasion, both groups create or acquire tools for code signing the malware, or deobfuscate or decode files or information by using malware functions or utilities in the system.
-Both groups also employ masquerading to make features appear benign to security solutions, files or information obfuscation to make these files and information difficult to discover, software packing to conceal code, and process injection to evade process-based defense.
+After a series of malicious behaviour, attackers need to remain stealthy and undetected by using security solutions that can remove threats out of the system.
+For defence evasion, both groups create or acquire tools for code signing the malware, or deobfuscate or decode files or information by using malware functions or utilities in the system.
+Both groups also employ masquerading to make features appear benign to security solutions, files or information obfuscation to make these files and information difficult to discover, software packing to conceal code, and process injection to evade process-based defence.

-FIN7 utilizes guardrails to restrict execution and abused utilities that allow indirect command execution that can go past security restrictions.
-The group also evades virtualization and sandboxes and injects malicious code into hollowed processes to dodge process-based defenses.
+FIN7 utilises guardrails to restrict execution and abused utilities that allow indirect command execution that can go past security restrictions.
+The group also evades virtualisation and sandboxes and injects malicious code into hollowed processes to dodge process-based defences.